sanuj21/multiServiceApp/README.md

    ssh root@<droplet-public-ip>
    ```

-**_Now, Repeat steps 4 to 9 from the AWS Deployment section_**.
+**_Now, Repeat steps 4 to 10 from the AWS Deployment section_**.

-**Note: I have used the same services but on DigitalOcean because while running docker on AWS EC2 free tier, it was not able to run all the services due to memory constraints(out of memory error).**
+**Note:** I have used the same services but on DigitalOcean because while running docker on AWS EC2 free tier, it was not able to run all the services due to memory constraints(out of memory error).

 ### **Live Demo**